semanticarts/gist-doc/README.md

 This repository contains documentation of the [Semantic Arts gist minimalist upper ontology](https://github.com/semanticarts/gist/tree/master) in three formats: narrative, graphical, and Widoco-style.

-Current version of gist: 11.0
+Current version of gist: 12.0.0

 Contents
 -----

-* **gist Constellations (eBook)**
+* **gist eBook**
-  * The organization of the eBook is based around the idea of 'constellations' of classes and predicates that deal with related concepts.
+  * The organization of the eBook is based around the idea of themes of classes and predicates that deal with related concepts.
-  * epub and mobi formats
-* **gist Constellations (visualizations)**
-  * A collection of images built using the [Turtle Editor Viewer](http://semantechs.co.uk/turtle-editor-viewer/).
-Each image is made up of a single 'constellation' of classes as described above and shows the classes and their relationships, the literal annotations, and any anonymous classes used in class definitions.
+  * epub format distribution of the "Zest of gist" eBook will work with any modern eBook reader including Calibre and Kindle reader
 * **[Widoco](https://github.com/dgarijo/Widoco) documentation**

 More Information